Track Attack Midget

 Saturday: 10:00 – 12:00 *On occasion, a three hour training session will be offered, beginning at 9:00 am.
 Please check the training site for locations and start times.

 Dryland training includes activities designed to improve physical condition and endurance.
-There is hiking, trail running, ski-specific exercises, an orienteering race, etc. Training on snow includes activities designed to improve physical condition, technique and endurance.
+There is hiking, trail running, roller skiing, ski-specific exercises, an orienteering race, etc. Training on snow includes activities designed to improve physical condition, technique and endurance.

 Tuesdays and Saturdays: training takes place at various locations in Gatineau Park.